|

 |||

-By A. R. Eguiguren ISBN: 978-1-883378-38-7 “People are honest in America,” a voice yelled outside.
-“You don’t tell a lie in America.
-But in Africa, you lie!”
-Martin can tell a good lie.
-He’s been doing it for years.
-But whenever the Souza family catches up with him, he is forced to change the lie—his life—completely.
-His parents failed to do that, and died for it.
-On the run from the Souzas—and from a potential criminal charge for a rape that never happened—Martin flees to Africa, where he hides with the help of an old college friend.
-In a rural village—where deceit and lies backfire—Martin struggles to keep his sanity.
+By A. R. Eguiguren ISBN: 978-1-883378-38-7 The lonely life of a man in hiding, in a part of Africa that tourists on safari never get to see.
+On the run from the Souzas—and from a potential criminal charge for a rape that never happened—Martin flees to a remote village where he hides with the help of an old college friend.
+The only problem: lies are not that effective in a close-knit communy.
 The local culture becomes a brutal tormentor, and threats from the past force their way in at the worst possible time.

 |